 When determining how to divide your marital assets in a divorce, you will need to figure out what to do with your family home.
 If the house was purchased during the marriage together as a couple, it will be considered a marital asset, and therefore, subject to division during a divorce.
 As a home is not a liquid asset, it can be difficult to determine how to best divide it.
 After all, you cannot just split a house in half.
 Additionally, if you have children, the custodial parent may wish to keep the house to be able to continue to raise the children in their childhood home.
 So, how do you divide the equity of a house in a divorce?

-How to Divide Equity of a House in a Divorce
+How Is a House Divided in a Divorce?

 When considering how to divide the equity of your house in a divorce, it is important to understand your options.
-Here are some ways you can split up equity:
+There are many options, including putting the house up for sale, or offsetting the value of the home with other marital assets.

 Put the house up for sale